project-cruet/proposal/README.md

 ## Non Goals:

-- We do not expect portabiliy for OS other than Linux.
+- We do not expect portability for OS other than Linux.
 - We do not provide backward compatibility for ancient kernels before 5.10.
 - We do not encourage unsafe hatred.
 We will try to reduce unsafe blocks only when it can be done without performance compromising.
 And, [the happiness of coding is much more valuable to us](https://steveklabnik.com/writing/a-sad-day-for-rust).